Smari

 Smari (Σμάρι) is a traditional small Cretan village, only 7 km away from the town of Kastelli and only 23 km. away from Heraklion, which is the capital of the island of Crete.
-According to the 2011 census, it has 387 registered inhabitants.
-Most of them stay and work in Heraklion.
+According to the 2021 census, it has 328 permanent inhabitants.

 The village is first mentioned in 1375 in a document of the Ducal Archive of Chandax.
 In it you will find beautiful old stone houses that have been restored, picturesque little alleys, and ruins of older buildings and pottery workshops where you can purchase copies of Byzantine and Minoan ceramics.

 Agriculture and animal farming are the main activities of people staying permanently at the village.
 Traditionally, olive oil, wine and animal products have been the main source of income.
 In earlier years the village has been famous for its male population who were known traders of olive oil.
 They had been crossing the Crete Island by horses or donkeys selling olive oil.
 Instead of money, mostly they had been paid in form of other products, which were not possible to be produced at Smari.

 Smari is one of the few villages in the area which is characterized by a cultural, social and building growth during the recent years.
 This is due to a variety of factors.
 Among them the foremost is the love of the local people to revive the tradition.
 They have created a very active cultural association which is the cornerstone of each new effort towards the future.

 There is a lively Cretan feast on July 20 in honour of Profitis Ilias, with much rejoicing, singing and dancing.